Aaron Long scores in 89th, Red Bulls beat Revolution 1-0

 HARRISON, N.J.
 (AP) — Aaron Long scored in the 89th minute and the New York Red Bulls beat the New England Revolution 1-0 on Wednesday night.
+Both teams clinched playoff spots later when FC Dallas beat Inter Miami.

 Long put away a half-volley from the top of the 6-yard box after Tim Parker’s re-directed a corner kick by Alejandro Romero Gamarra.